IFC Viewer in SharePoint FAQ

 Data processing

-The SharePoint IFC WebPart processes the Azure backend metadata described in the Architecture & Data Protection documentation (for example, tenant ID and anonymised usage information).
+The SharePoint IFC web part processes the Azure backend metadata described in the architecture and data protection documentation (for example, tenant ID and anonymized usage information).
 No IFC or BCF content is sent to Flinker.

-Where are the SPFx assets of the SharePoint IFC Viewer hosted?
+Where are the SPFx assets of the IFC Viewer for SharePoint hosted?

-The SPFx assets of the SharePoint IFC Viewer are hosted in the Microsoft 365 CDN of your tenant.
-At runtime, the viewer module is additionally loaded from a Flinker Azure CDN, as documented in the Architecture & Data Protection section.
+The SPFx assets of the IFC Viewer for SharePoint are hosted in the Microsoft 365 CDN of your tenant.
+At runtime, the viewer module is additionally loaded from a Flinker Azure CDN, as documented in the architecture and data protection section.

 Can I view multiple IFC models at the same time?

 Yes!
-You can load multiple models in the SharePoint IFC Viewer by adding multiple IFC files from your SharePoint library.
+You can load multiple models in the IFC Viewer for SharePoint by adding multiple IFC files from your SharePoint library.

 Can I create a persistent federated model view for a SharePoint page?

 Yes.
-A SharePoint IFC Viewer WebPart configured with all relevant models acts as the persistent federated view — every user who opens the SharePoint page sees all models loaded automatically without re-selecting them.
+An IFC Viewer for SharePoint web part configured with all relevant models acts as the persistent federated view - every user who opens the SharePoint page sees all models loaded automatically without re-selecting them.

 For projects with many discipline models (for example, 30–35 separate IFC files), the folder link approach is recommended:

-2. Add the IFC Viewer WebPart to a SharePoint page.
+- Add the IFC Viewer web part to a SharePoint page.

-3. Open the WebPart settings and paste the direct folder path of that folder.
+- Open the web part settings and paste the direct folder path of that folder.

 To share the federated view, share the SharePoint page URL.
 Anyone with read permission for the page and the folder will see the same model set.